Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Our Approach

-\hippasus conducts path exploration in two phases, which combine semantic understanding with statistical grounding: (1) \textit{semantic table scoring} through a single batch LLM call that evaluates all candidate tables simultaneously for predictive relevance to the target variable, and (2) \textit{hybrid path scoring} that fuses LLM-derived semantic scores with statistical connection quality metrics during breadth-first search exploration.
-The rationale is that semantic reasoning from LLMs can identify domain-relevant features based on world knowledge, but lacks the data-specific signals needed to assess join feasibility.
-For instance, a table with perfect join coverage may contain irrelevant features (e.g., \texttt{random\_id}, \texttt{timestamp}), while one with lower coverage may provide semantically crucial features (e.g., \texttt{weather.temperature} for predicting \texttt{delivery\_delay}).
+\hippasus conducts path exploration in two phases, which combine semantic understanding with statistical grounding: (1) \textit{semantic table scoring}, where semantic relevance is assessed adaptively for all candidate tables with respect to the target variable, and (2) \textit{hybrid path scoring}, which fuses the resulting semantic scores with statistical connection quality metrics during breadth-first search exploration.
+The rationale is that semantic reasoning can identify domain-relevant features based on world knowledge, but lacks the data-specific signals needed to assess join feasibility.